windytan/stereodemux/README.md

 This program reads and writes S16_LE samples via standard streams: single-channel input, stereo output.

-    ./demux -r <samplerate> [-R samplerate_out] [-d time_constant_μs] [-g gain_db]
+    ./demux -r <samplerate> [-R samplerate_out] [-d time_constant_μs] [-g gain_db] [--no-pilot] [--swap]

+    -r, --samplerate-in
-    -r   Input sample rate (Hz).
+            Input sample rate (Hz).

+    -R, --samplerate-out
-    -R   Output sample rate (Hz).
+            Output sample rate (Hz).
 Must be less than or equal to the input sample rate.
             The default is to use the input rate.

+    -g, --gain
-    -g   Additional output gain (dB).
+            Additional output gain (dB).
 Beware of clipping.
 6 dB means doubled amplitude;
             or you could give an amplitude ratio instead by adding an 'x'.

+    -d, --deemph
-    -d   Time constant of the de-emphasis filter (microseconds).
+            Time constant of the de-emphasis filter (microseconds).
             Meaningful values are 75 for the Americas and South Korea and 50 elsewhere; the default is 50.

+    --no-pilot
+            Station transmits stereo without a pilot tone (rare).
+A regenerated pilot tone will be used to recover some resemblance of stereo separation.

+    --swap
+            Swap left and right channels.

 ## Examples